Topology

 You should now have a low-resolution mesh that retains most of the paint and details of your previous object.

-After the operation, vertex colors will be moved in a new disabled layer, so that it gets ignored instead of being multiplied against the colored texture.
+After the operation, vertex colors will be moved in a new disabled layer, so they don't interfere with the textures.

 From itself